calumgould/star-wars-ffg-addon/README.md

 4. Copy everything here except the log file to the `packs/star-wars-ffg-addon`
 5. Commit those changes and you're ready to make a release!

 Go to [Releases](https://github.com/calumgould/star-wars-ffg-addon/releases) and create a new release.
-Make sure to bump the tag and `package.json` version.

 The github workflow should take care of the rest and add the final bundle files to the release once it completes.